Josh9182/Excel-Tips-and-Tricks/README.md

 =IF(AND(A2 > A3, A4 > A2), "TRUE", "FALSE")
 ```
 ## **Common "IF()" Variations**
-There are various functions built around "IF()" that enhance its capabilities.
+There are various functions built around "IF()" that enhance their capabilities.
 Here are several important ones:

 **SUMIF():** Adds up values that meet a specific condition.
 ```